dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 * and learn how to do it right
 * learning from past experiences so i can help avoid pitfalls from the past
 * this will be the best cs98 to date
-* starter projects can be helpful but also dangerous
+* starter projects can be helpful but also dangerous, too complex sometimes (eval starter projects)

 ---